40 Basic Parts of The Car Engine with Diagram

 What is a Car Engine?

 The engine is the heart of your car.
-It’s a complex machine that converts heat from burning gas into the power that turns the road wheels.
+It is a complex machine built to convert heat from burning gas into the force that turns the road wheels.

-To withstand its heavy workload, the engine must have a robust structure.
-The engine consists of two basic parts: the cylinder block and the cylinder head.
+To withstand its heavy workload, the engine must be a robust structure.
+It consists of two basic parts: the lower, heavier section is the cylinder block, a casing for the engine’s main moving parts; the detachable upper cover is the cylinder head.

-The cylinder block is a housing for the main moving parts of the engine, while the cylinder head contains valve-controlled passages through which the air and fuel mixture enter the cylinders and others through which the gases produced during their combustion are expelled.
+The cylinder head contains valve-controlled passages through which the air and fuel mixture enters the cylinders, and others through which the gases produced by their combustion are expelled.

 How Does a Car Engine Work?